geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 ### Blowing out the stack

-To start off, a quick tour of a few constructs our little Lisp interpreter supports:
+To start off, let's take a quick tour of a few constructs the Lisp interpreter supports:

 ```clojure
 ; basic math